facephi/sdk-mobile-documentation/docs/resources/SelphID_widget_android.md

 ### 2.1.
 Required Libraries

 FacePhi distributes the required libraries to integrate the widget into an Android project.
-Both .aar libraries, and resources & licenses for the component are distributed and can be found in the lib directory:
+Both .aar libraries, and resources for the component are distributed and can be found in the lib directory:

 Libraries: